Javlonbeckk/AutoService/README.md

-Ton install Docker use https://golb.hplar.ch/2019/01/docker-on-windows10-home-scratch.html
+Ton install Docker use https://golb.hplar.ch/2019/01/docker-on-windows10-home-scratch.html(but it is not mandatory)

 To run docker-compose run terminal(or command prompt) in folder of project, then use commands: